-The DSL should hold an initial review meeting with appropriate school staff and subsequent interviews with the children involved (if appropriate).
+In the event that MASH recommend that the school investigate further, the DSL should hold an initial review meeting with appropriate school staff and subsequent interviews with the children involved (if appropriate).
 Parents should be informed at an early stage and involved in the process unless there is reason to believe that involving parents would put the child at risk of harm.
-At any point in the process if there is concern a young person has been harmed or is at risk of harm a referral should be made to MASH or the Police as appropriate.
+At any point in the process if there is concern a young person has been harmed or is at risk of harm a further referral should be made to MASH or the Police as appropriate.

-Immediate referral at the initial review stage should be made to MASH/Police if;
+Immediate referral subsequent to the initial review stage should be made to MASH/Police if;